adamflorizone/javascript-winwheel-react/README.md

 ```

 ## More examples
-See the /examples (https://github.com/adamflorizone/javascript-winwheel-react/tree/master/examples) folder for examples of some of the types of things you can create, to see these examples in action please see ...
-TBA
+See the /examples (https://github.com/adamflorizone/javascript-winwheel-react/tree/master/examples/) folder for examples of some of the types of things you can create